Earl Wild: Living History - Bach, Franck, Schumann, Scriabin

 Recorded May 23-25, 2004 at the Holy Trinity Lutheran Church, Buffalo NY

 A new 24/88.2 High Definition recording.
-All pieces recorded for the first time by Earl Wild.
+All pieces were recorded for the first time by Earl Wild.
 Bach Partita No.1, Scriabin Sonata No.4, Franck Prélude Chorale and Fugue, M. 21, Schumann Fantasiestüke, Op.
 12.

 Original 24 / 88.2 Master Recorded direct to the SADiE Artemis 24-Bit High-Resolution Digital Workstation